saurabhbahadur/java-interview-questions/Array.md

 + Arrays are immutable in size
 + Default value is 0
 + Access an index not present in array - Index out of  bounds

+ + Continous memory
+    1. Advantage - Access of any value in array is a constant time operation
+    2. Disadvanage - Size of array is fixed

 + Sum of all values in array